 We can take the spirit of jison-tason that we develop inside the tea room out into the world and use it in our daily lives.
 This is why I believe that bukesado can help us achieve happiness and promote greater understanding in the world.

-Heir of the Sekishu-Isa school head
+the Sekishu-Isa school head